quirkey/remix-stash/README.markdown

 # Future Work

 * add block form
-* implement the rest of the memcached 1.4 binary API (replace, append, prepend)
 * get/set add/replace read/write should allow a CAS flag to be passed
 * incr/decr should take default value flags
 * complete stats API